The latest topsheets for the Vantage 90 TI W are shown above.December 2020

-The Atomic Vantage 90 Ti W have a lot of things going for them.
-Had they not been compared to such indomitable skis as the Kastle FX95 HP and Rossi Soul 7, they would sit higher in our charts.
+The Atomic Vantage 90 Ti W has a lot of things going for it.
+Had it not been compared to such indomitable skis as those in our list, it would sit higher in our charts.
 For a lady who is just starting out in the ungroomed world though, the Vantage 90 Ti is ideal.

 Stability at Speed

 With a 90mm waist, created by a company with a history in ski racing, the Vantage 90 Ti has a build that lends itself to higher speeds on smooth snow.
 On a groomed pitch, the Vantage Ti holds an edge with grace, only skittering if the snow is quite slick or if the speeds are more extreme.
 When venturing out into the crud, it prefers a mellower pace, dancing delicately on top rather than blasting through.
 When making quick short turns, it performs well.
 It feels secure when making a tighter radius turn, and doesn't try to escape and run straight.

 The Vantage 90 Ti is a ski made more for carving than for other endeavors, and it performs fairly well here.
 With a 17.6m turn radius, it happily arcs a medium-sized turn across groomed pitches and packed snow.
 For the upper-intermediate skier who is perfecting their carving capabilities, this is an excellent coaching ski.
 It will reward you when you make the right moves, but will also be an adequate guide to other turn-types and terrain.